Ngada people: Classification and differences

 They mostly reside in Ngada Regency.
 However, this area is also inhabited by other ethnic groups, which can sometimes lead to misunderstandings.
 Specifically, the Ngada people are the indigenous inhabitants of the Bajawa region.
-Nearby communities, such as the Riung, Rongga, Nage-Kéo, and Palue, are sometimes considered sub-groups of the Ngada or related population groups.
+Nearby communities, such as the Riung, Rongga, Nage, Keo, and Palue, are sometimes considered sub-groups of the Ngada or related population groups.
 The publication Encyclopedia of Ethnic Groups in Indonesia (2015) uses the term "Ngada" broadly, estimating their population at 155,000 based on 1975 data.

 Social structure

 The social structure of the Ngada people is based on a matrilineal family system, which sets them apart from some of their neighboring ethnic groups.